ariamirzai/ariamirzai/README.md

 *Mainly C/C++ or Python development for embedded Linux systems, utilising the Qt framework and ROS 2.
 My work is focused on applied research in safety and cybersecurity for reliable and autonomous systems.*

 ## Open-source contributions:
-- [**WayWise:**](https://github.com/RISE-Dependable-Transport-Systems/WayWise) A rapid prototyping library for connected, autonomous vehicles developed at [RISE Dependable and Autonomous Systems](https://github.com/RISE-Dependable-Transport-Systems).
+- [**WayWise:**](https://github.com/RISE-Dependable-Transport-Systems/WayWise) A rapid prototyping library for connected, autonomous vehicles developed at [RISE Dependable and Autonomous Systems](https://github.com/RISE-Dependable-Transport-Systems)
-- [**WayWiseR:**](https://github.com/RISE-Dependable-Transport-Systems/WayWiseR) Integration of WayWise with ROS 2 for extended functionality.
+- [**WayWiseR:**](https://github.com/RISE-Dependable-Transport-Systems/WayWiseR) Integration of WayWise with ROS 2 for extended functionality
 - [**ControlTower:**](https://github.com/RISE-Dependable-Transport-Systems/ControlTower) A ground control station prototype for MAVLINK-based vehicles.
-Focus on WayWise and PX4.
+Focus on WayWise and PX4
-- [**RCCar:**](https://github.com/RISE-Dependable-Transport-Systems/RCCar) Implementation of an autonomous RC car based on WayWise.
+- [**RCCar:**](https://github.com/RISE-Dependable-Transport-Systems/RCCar) Implementation of an autonomous RC car based on WayWise
 <!--
 **ariamirzai/ariamirzai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.